Winter Multi-Day Equipment List

 BOTTOM LAYERS

 Socks:Â Synthetic or wool.
 Sized for your boots and blister protection.
-Liners recommended.

-HEAD AND HANDS
+HEAD & HANDS

 CAMP KIT